On a Possible Giant Impact Origin for the Colorado Plateau: Origin of the Impactor

 \section{Origin of the Impactor}

-Even for a Mars-sized impactor to come close to Earth's orbit, the inevitable question becomes: Where did the impactor originates?
-At 750 Ma, the Solar System would have already gone through more than 3.8 Gyr of evolution, thus it should have long since come into a dynamically stable configuration, at least for the giant planets.
+For a Mars-sized impactor to come close to Earth's orbit, the inevitable question is: Where did the impactor originate?
+Although large planetary impactors have been hypothesized in scenarios of the formation of our own moon, or else to account for the tilt of the spin axis of Uranus, these events were currently postulated to have occurred during the first few hundred million years since the formation of the Solar System.
+At 750 Ma, the Solar System would have already gone through more than 3.8 Gyr of evolution, thus it should have long since come into a dynamically stable configuration, at least for the giant planets (Laskar 2001).
+Thus, we have to expand our vision to outside of our own Solar System.

-We argue that a more plausible origin for the impactor is the encounter of our Solar System with the spiral density wave crest as the Sun orbits (together with its neighboring material) the Milky Way Galaxy.
-Recently-advanced theories of the dynamics and evolution of spiral galaxies (Zhang 1996, 1998, 1999, 2016, 2017; Zhang and Buta 2007, 2015; and the references therein) indicate that galactic spiral arms are sites of gravitational (collisionless) shocks, due to an intrinsic azimuthal phase offset between the density and spiral perturbation patterns of the galactic density wave mode (Figure 7).
-This inherent phase offset, and the resulting shocks on the streaming disk matter crossing the spiral arms, can both directly perturb the stellar orbit, and also trigger the formation of massive stars.
-Massive stars evolve quickly and die in spectacular explosions as supernovae.
-The blastwave of a supernova (a rapidly expanding shock wave of material consisting of most of the mass of the original exploding massive star) can further perturb the orbits of nearby stellar objects, or else can lead to the formation of new objects out of debris material, which may acquire significant peculiar velocities with respect to the regular orbits of the streaming matter around the center of the Galaxy, leading to the possibility of the invasion of rogue exoplanets into the confines of our Solar System.
+We argue that a more plausible mechanism for the generation of the impactor(s) is the encounter of our Solar System with the Galactic spiral density wave crests as the Sun orbits around the Milky Way Galaxy.
+Recently-advanced theories of the dynamics and evolution of spiral galaxies (Zhang 1996, 1998, 1999, 2016, 2017; Zhang and Buta 2007, 2015; and the references therein) indicate that galactic spiral arms are sites of gravitational collisionless shocks, due to an intrinsic azimuthal phase-offset between the density and potential perturbation patterns of a galactic spiral density wave mode (Figure \ref{Fig15} and Figure \ref{Fig16}).
+This inherent phase offset leads to a temporary local gravitational instability at the spiral arms (Figure \ref{Fig16} Frame b), and a significant reduction of the effective mean-free-path for particle scattering at the spiral-arm instability, owing to the collective/cooperative motions of the streaming stars participating in the support of the spiral density wave mode (Zhang 1996).
+This cooperative behavior changes the disk galaxy from a collisionless system (Binney and Tremaine 2008) to an effective collisional (or scattering) system, with the collisional/scattering mean-free-path approximately equal to the width of the modal instability structure, which is on the order of 1 kilo-parsec (or 3 kilo-lightyears) for the Solar Neighborhood (Zhang 1996).